Layalchristine24/Layalchristine24.github.io/content/about/header/index.md

 Besides, I have become a member of the [ASAM Group](https://www.unifr.ch/inf/asam/en/) (Applied Statistics and Modelling) and I have worked on a research project about classification and clustering methods applied to the  Swiss Pension Register (CCO/FSIO).

 Finally, I have been working with R since my Bachelor's studies, and I am passionate about the R ecosystem.
-I joined [cynkra GmbH](https://www.cynkra.com) in October 2022 as a data scientist.
+I joined [cynkra GmbH](https://www.cynkra.com) in October 2022 as a data scientist, working as an R consultant and contributing to the R community.